Software engineer

 - Hardening Operating System Distribution: Verifiable and sealed OS with bootc and composefs

-- Generative AI and FOSS - Safely and Responsibly
+- Generative AI and FOSS - Open discussion meetup!

 - Identical Testing Environments from Laptop to CI with tmt and Testing Farm